Please refer to our calendar for information about our periodic Meditation Instruction sessions, held live at Dharma Field

 OTHER WAYS TO LEARN MEDITATION

-We highly recommend attending instruction at Dharma Field.
+When available, we highly recommend attending instruction at Dharma Field.
 If this is not an option to you, check the following:

 INSTRUCTIONS (by Steve Hagen)